carvel-dev/secretgen-controller/docs/secret-export.md

 - `toNamespace` (optional; string) Destination namespace for offer.
 Use `*` to indicate all namespaces.
 - `toNamespaces` (optional; array of strings) List of destination namespaces for offer.
-- `dangerousToNamespacesSelector` (optional; array of selector objects) List of matchers for destination namespaces.
-If multiple expressions are specified, all those expressions must evaluate to true for the selector to match a namespace.
-The selector object is composed as follows:
-  - `key` (required; string) Property to target on the resource for the match.
-Based on kubernetes JSONPath syntax.
-  - `operator` (required; enum string) Type of comparison.
-Must be one of `In`, `NotIn`, `Exists`, `DoesNotExist`.
-    Operator explanations:
-    - In: Label's value must match one of the specified values.
-    - NotIn: Label's value must not match any of the specified values.
-    - Exists: Namespace must include a label with the specified key (the value isn't relevant).
-When using this operator, the values field should not be specified.
-    - DoesNotExist: Namespace must not include a label with the specified key.
-The values property must not be specified.

-  - `values` (optional; array if string) Values to match on the resource key using the comparison operator.

 ### SecretImport